 Financial Aid Analysts and Specialists typically assess satisfactory academic progress for each student at the end of each academic year.
+Academic progress for students placed on Financial Aid probation will be assessed at the end of the probation term.
 However, in the case of mid-year transfer or reinstatement cases, a student's academic record is reviewed to determine eligibility for federal assistance.
 If the student is not making satisfactory academic progress, notification is sent in the form of a letter informing the student of his or her noncompliance.
 A student may apply for financial aid reinstatement by requesting a financial aid appeal.
 The financial aid appeal process allows the student to explain extenuating or unforeseeable circumstances that may have hindered the student's academic progress.